AngelaCox/UX-Portfolio/_posts/2016-03-09-document-audit-tools-user-surveys.markdown

   - user experience
 ---

 One of the better user experience tools in the technical writer arsenal is the user survey.
 I say that with my hand on my heart, even though most users actually hate them.
 I know I do!
 Generally speaking though, you can learn some valuable, user-specific data points that don't come from analytics.
-It's the difference between qualitative and quantitative data: quantitative data is around facts, figures and metrics.
+It's the difference between qualitative and quantitative data: quantitative data is facts, figures and metrics.
 Qualitative data is more prescriptive, more rich but ultimately, harder to prove or use in a technical fashion.
 A user survey is rich, single user information- if this were a scientific experiment, it would be an individual case study rather than a double-blind experiment.
-However the value from a user survey comes from having multiple data points... in other words, multiple respondents.
+However the value from a user survey comes from having multiple data points to prove your points... in other words, multiple respondents.
 I'm not going to get into NPS (net promoter score) here because this is big enough as is.
-It's a big topic to try and cover so I'll keep as much theory out as possible and try to stick to practical steps!
+As such, I'll keep as much theory out as possible and try to stick to practical steps!

-Side note: It's probably in your best interest at this point to get management approval *at least* in principle before you begin, unless you are putting together a proof of concept.
-Its a lot of work to put together only to be told "you should have mentioned this earlier, Jasmyn in marketing just got HER customer survey approved last week so you can't run yours".
+Side note: If you're planning a survey, it's in your best interest to get management approval *at least* in principle before you begin, unless you are doing a proof of concept.
+Its a lot of work to put together only to be told
+"you should have mentioned this earlier, Jasmyn in marketing just got HER customer survey approved last week and we can't do two".

 ## Step one: create a survey brief
 Every good measure needs parameters.
 The hardest thing in qualitative research is working out where to stop.
 This is just as true for science, as it is for good UX!
 So firstly, establish who your audience is for the survey.
 Which particular group of customers (or all of them?!) and why.
+Now BEFORE you move on, go and check with everyone you can think of that this information doesn't already exist.
+Don't waste your precious time and your workplaces precious money getting answers you already have!

 Create an objective.
 This could be a hypothesis, a particular issue you want to solve, or a specific data set you want to acquire.
 Work out how many responses you want or need.
 This is important, as you need to know how many responses will "prove" your answers, or even just how many of your customers are reading your emails.